-PTSD, or post-traumatic stress disorder, is a relatively common psychological condition that develops as a result of intense trauma or stress.
+PTSD, or post-traumatic stress disorder, is a relatively common psychological condition that develops due to intense trauma or stress.
 It is often the cause of uncontrollable, intrusive thought patterns, anxiety or panic, flashbacks, and nightmares or insomnia.

-PTSD is also known to create short-term memory loss and long-term effects on the individual’s mental health.
+PTSD also creates short-term memory loss and long-term effects on the individual’s mental health.
 Treating post-traumatic stress disorder is crucial since the symptoms can worsen over time, leading to higher degrees of impairment and disruption to the sufferer’s life.

 The first step to helping someone with post-traumatic stress disorder is to understand PTSD as thoroughly as possible, so you can have some insight into how your loved one feels on a conscious and unconscious level.
-One of the most serious side effects of developing PTSD is that the individual living with the disorder will frequently feel helpless and intense fear or anxiety at times.
+One of the most serious side effects of developing PTSD is that the individual living with the disorder frequently feels helpless and has intense fear or anxiety.

-This will often mean that they are going to be hypervigilant and restless as a result of their brain always being fearful of a repeat of the trauma.
-This is common in people with PTSD, and the lack of sleep will only exacerbate the issue, clouding their judgment and decision-making abilities.
+This will often mean that they will be hypervigilant and restless because their brain is always fearful of a repeat of the trauma.
+This is common in people with PTSD, and the lack of sleep exacerbates the issue, clouding their judgment and decision-making abilities.

 How to Recognize PTSD